ontolex/morph/index.md

 </div>

-In compounding rules, two different bases are combined to obtained a new lexeme, possibly also involving an interfix or linking element.
+In compounding rules, two different bases are combined to obtain a new lexeme, possibly also involving an interfix or linking element.

 <div class="entity">